wolfiiy/momiko/content/posts/japanese-keyboard-arch.en.md

 sudo pacman -S fcitx5-im fcitx5-mozc
 ```

-Then, three or four environment variables must be set, depending on the IMF.
-On Wayland sessions, the following lines can be added to the `~/.config/environment.d/envvars.conf` file.
+Then, three or four environment variables must be set, depending on the IMF, which  done by adding the following lines to the `~/.config/environment.d/envvars.conf` file.

 ```cfg
 # On GTK-based environments